 The Receipt Points on the Network are system withdrawal points for the purposes of the Declared Wholesale Gas Market Rules which are set out in Part 19 of the National Gas Rules.
 Bids for the withdrawal of gas at the system withdrawal points are allocated in accordance with the Declared Wholesale Gas Market Rules.
 Where two or more withdrawal bids are equally beneficial, withdrawal bids associated with AMDQ credit certificates or authorised MDQ are scheduled before other withdrawal bids.
 AMDQ credit certificates and authorised MDQ represent capacity at the system withdrawal points.
 AMDQ credit certificates and authorised MDQ, can be transferred in accordance with the Declared Wholesale Gas Market Rules.

 The Delivery Points on the Network are distribution supply points for the purposes of the Victorian Retail Market Procedures.
-AGN delivers gas through the distribution supply points to or for the account of the person which is registered as the financially responsible organisation (FRO) for that distribution supply point.
+Multinet delivers gas through the distribution supply points to or for the account of the person which is registered as the financially responsible organisation (FRO) for that distribution supply point.
 The capacity available at a Delivery Points can be transferred between Network Users in accordance with the Victorian Retail Market Procedures.

 Rule 105 of the Rules provides for the transfer of contracted capacity.
 As the Network is a gas distribution network, Network Users are not allocated contracted capacity within the Network.